bmixonba/vpn-osint/ResearchPlan.md

 - VPNalyzer
 - Proxy identification - Diwen and Roya, Jerry, Methods using techniques documented by the GFW authors, CryptoSluice

+# Case-study

+## Inductive

+Four variations of the KuaiFan Accerator VPN discovered based on CryptoSluice results.

+## Deductive

+Ten VPNs from Autumn Breeze, Lemon Clove, and Innovative Connecting

+## Typo-Squatting Enumeration

+Ten LetsVPN to investigate by using dnstwist to identifying typo-squatted domains of `letsvpn.com`.
+This was inspired by a [recent report](https://cyble.com/blog/new-malware-campaign-targets-letsvpn-users/) that LetsVPN was being impersonated by attackers.

 # Misc.
 Notes

 - Mobile Surveillance Monitor